BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Oregon-Indiana CFP

-BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Oregon vs. Indiana College Football Playoff semifinal
+BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Indiana vs. Oregon College Football Playoff semifinal

 Get bonus bets for Oregon vs. Indiana in the Peach Bowl College Football Playoff semifinal with the BetMGM bonus code CBSSPORTS

-Miami awaits the winner of Friday's Oregon vs. Indiana College Football Playoff semifinal, and bettors can claim the BetMGM bonus code CBSSPORTS, which gives new users $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if their first bet loses.
-Indiana vs. Oregon kicks off at 7:30 p.m.
-ET and the Hoosiers are 3.5-point favorites at BetMGM Sportsbook.
+It's Oregon vs. Indiana in the College Football Playoff semifinal on Friday night, and the winner will face Miami on their turf at Hard Rock Stadium in the Jan.
+19 national championship game.
+Friday's huge matchup is the perfect time to use the BetMGM bonus code CBSSPORTS, which gives new users $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if their first bet loses.
+The Indiana vs. Oregon Peach Bowl semifinal kicks off at 7:30 p.m.
+ET in Atlanta.
+The Hoosiers are 3-point favorites in the latest odds at BetMGM Sportsbook.
 Sign up for BetMGM Sportsbook to bet on Friday's top games:

 See the BetMGM bonus code review page for the full terms and conditions for both promotions.